Siberian intervention: France

 The French sent a small, token, 500-strong force to Vladivostok in August 1918.
 This was a colonial regiment from Indo-China.
+This composite force was known as the Bataillon colonial sibérien.

 Japan

 The Japanese were initially asked in 1917 by the French to intervene in Russia but declined the request.
 However, the army general staff later came to view the Tsarist collapse as an opportunity to free Japan from any future threat from Russia by detaching Siberia and forming an independent buffer state.
 The Japanese government at first refused to undertake such an expedition and it was not until the following year that events were set in motion that led to a change in this policy.

 In July 1918, President Wilson asked the Japanese government to supply 7,000 troops as part of an international coalition of 25,000 troops, including an American expeditionary force, planned to support the rescue of the Czechoslovak Legions and securing the Allied war matériel stockpiles.
 After heated debate in the Diet, the administration of Prime Minister Terauchi Masatake agreed to send 12,000 troops, but under solely Japanese command, independent of the international coalition.

 Once the political decision had been reached, the Imperial Japanese Army took over full control under Chief of Staff Yui Mitsue and extensive planning for the expedition was conducted.
-The Japanese first started landing troops in Valdivostok on a large scale on 8 August 1918, and by the end of the month 18,000 Japanese troops had arrived at the port with a further 6,000 moved up through Manchuria to Manchuli.
+The Japanese first started landing troops in Vladivostok on a large scale on 8 August 1918, and by the end of the month 18,000 Japanese troops had arrived at the port with a further 6,000 moved up through Manchuria to Manzhouli.
 On 18 August the Japanese General Otani Kikuzo assumed command of all the Allied forces.

 United States

 The American Expeditionary Force, Siberia was commanded by Major General William S. Graves and eventually totalled 8,763 officers and enlisted men.
-The AEF Siberia included the U.S. Army's 27th and 31st Infantry Regiments, plus large numbers of volunteers from the 13th and 62nd Infantry Regiments along with a few from the 12th Infantry Regiment.
+The AEF Siberia included the US Army's 27th and 31st Infantry Regiments, plus large numbers of volunteers from the 13th and 62nd Infantry Regiments along with a few from the 12th Infantry Regiment.
 Set up to operate the Trans-Siberian railroad, the Russian Railway Service Corps was formed of US personnel.

 Although General Graves did not arrive in Siberia until September 4, 1918, the first 3,000 American troops disembarked in Vladivostok between August 15 and August 21, 1918.
 They were quickly assigned guard duty along segments of the railway between Vladivostok and Nikolsk-Ussuriski in the north.

 Unlike his Allied counterparts, General Graves considered his mission in Siberia to be to provide protection for American-supplied property and to help the Czechoslovak Legions evacuate Russia, and that it did not include fighting against the Bolsheviks.
 Repeatedly calling for restraint, Graves was often at odds with commanders of British, French and Japanese forces who wanted the Americans to take a more active part in the military intervention in Siberia.

 Others

-Small detachments of Poles, Serbs and Romanians were also sent to Vladivostok between August–September 1918.
+Small detachments of Poles, Serbs, and Romanians were also sent to Vladivostok between August–September 1918.